mightymos/ReedTripRadio/README.md

 ### Description
 This is an alternative firmware for wireless 433MHz magnetic door/window reed sensors.

-STC15W104 are 8051 based processors + SYN115 radio transmitter.
+STC15W101/104 are 8051 based processors + SYN115 radio transmitter.
+'101 model has 1KB flash.
-'104 model has 4KB flash space and board also has a tamper detect switch which is cool.
+'104 model has 4KB flash and circuit board also has a tamper detect switch.

-Some sensors have STC15W101 but with only 1KB flash.
-Also some sensors purchased did not have tamper switch installed.
-Anyway 1KB flash would not support software serial or hardware abstraction layer (HAL).
+Instead of supporting software serial or full hardware abstraction layer (HAL),
+it is decided to keep firmware under 1KB so it works on multiple processors/boards.
 One possibility however is to use emulated EEPROM area for code space.

-Additionally STC processors do not allow read/verify of written firmware.
+Finally, STC processors do not allow read/verify of written firmware.
 Therefore open source alternative is needed to confirm program behavior.
+Also for this reasons original firmware can not be reflashed once overwritten.

 Boards contain a header that may be populated with pins labeled with G (ground), T (transmit), and R (receive) for flashing with USB to UART module.